A brief history:

 In 2004, the next generation of Deva was released – the Deva IV & Deva V. They boast an intuitive color touch screen, an optional internal DVD-RAM drive and can record up to 10 tracks of audio.
 Stereo ENG wireless was also released.
 For the first time you could transmit two channels of audio using one transmitter and one receiver, making the perfect bag to camera link.

-In 2006, Zaxcom released the Deva Mix-12, a mixing panel for the Deva IV or V and their second generation of wireless, the TRX series, featuring recording wireless microphones.
+In 2006, Zaxcom released the Deva Mix-12, a mixing panel for the Deva IV or V and their second generation of digital recording wireless.